Kangaroo Reproductive System Kangaroo Genitalia

 Only female kangaroos have a pouch, which is located on the front of their body and acts as an external womb.
 This pouch provides a young kangaroo with food, warmth, shelter and protection as it grows.
 This is because a baby kangaroo is born tiny and underdeveloped and needs its mother's pouch to provide nourishment and protection while it grows into a viable offspring.

 The female kangaroo is not born with a pouch.
-Instead, her pouch develops as she begins to reach sexual maturity.
+Instead, her pouch develops as she begins to reach sexual maturity at around 16 months.

 When the female is sexually in heat, she will exhibit a particular behaviour signalling that she is receptive.
 An interested male will sniff her urine and approach her.
-It is common for a dominant male to drive off lesser rivals for mating rights.
-When a male wants to establish mating rights, he will stand on his toes and tail tip, making growling and clucking noises.
-This signals to others that he is willing to fight for the right to mate.
+It is common for a dominant male to drive off lesser rivals for mating rights by standing on his toes and tail tip, and making growling and clucking noises.
 If challenged, a fight will ensue.
-Kangaroo fights rarely result in serious injury.
+These fights rarely result in serious injury.
 The successful male will then approach the female, and if she is receptive to him, he will copulate with her.
 Copulation sessions can last up to 50 minutes.
-After copulation, the male will move on to another female.
+After copulation, the male will move on seeking other receptive females.

 Kangaroos do not lay eggs.
-But kangaroos do produce eggs encased in a very fine and fragile shell similar to that of birds and reptiles.
-This egg is about 0.12 mm in diameter, with a shell just a few microns thick.
-This shell disintegrates, leaving only the amnion when the egg reaches the third gestation phase.
-The amnion, a thin membrane, forms a protective sac in which the developing embryo grows.
+But, kangaroos do produce eggs encased in a very fine and fragile shell similar to that of birds and reptiles.
+This shell disintegrates by the time the embryo implants inside the uterine wall.

 Kangaroo baby crawling to pouch